The Cuff Links

-The Cuff Links were an American rock/pop studio group from Staten Island, New York, United States.
-The band had a US No. 9 hit in 1969 with "Tracy", with rich harmonized vocals provided entirely by Ron Dante.
+The Cuff Links (also known as Cufflinks) were an American rock/pop studio group from Staten Island, New York, United States.
+The ostensible band had a US No. 9 hit in 1969 with "Tracy", with rich harmonized vocals provided entirely by Ron Dante.
 The track was produced as part of a series of recording sessions – sometimes as many as six in a day – by Dante, with the songs released under a variety of band names.
+Dante left the act after their first album; on later singles vocals were provided by Joey Cord and/or Rupert Holmes.

 History

 The Cuff Links were a creation of Paul Vance and Lee Pockriss, who wrote and produced the group's material, hired musicians to sing and play it, and controlled the group's name.
 Previous Vance/Pockriss credits included writing the hits "Catch a Falling Star" (1958) and "Itsy Bitsy Teenie Weenie Yellow Polkadot Bikini" (1960).
 As well, in 1964 they wrote and produced the top 20 hit "Leader of the Laundromat" by The Detergents; one of the Detergents was Ron Dante.